 During this tour we going to visit most of UNESCO places and UNESCO tentative list places, located in Greece mainland.
 Greece is so rich with history that visit all UNESCO places in one tour will take very long time.
 Because of that we, Monterrasol Travel, created this tour to be able to visit the most of UNESCO places in one tour.

-This extended 24 days cultural and panoramic tour from Dubrovnik to Athens will allow you to explore amazing South Balkans countries: Bosnia-Herzegovina, Montenegro, Albania, and of course beautiful Greece.
-We will pass through medieval fortified towns in Bosnia-Herzegovina, Montenegro and Greece, old venetian coastal towns in Montenegro, Albania and Greece, old castles and fortresses om each country, Orthodox monasteries in Bosnia-Herzegovina, Montenegro and Greece, famous archaeological sites in Greece, and amazing Balkans coastal line with beaches and crystal clear sea.
+We will pass through medieval fortified towns in Bosnia-Herzegovina, Montenegro, and Greece, old Venetian coastal towns in Montenegro, Albania and Greece, old castles and fortresses in each country, Orthodox monasteries in Bosnia-Herzegovina, Montenegro and Greece, famous archaeological sites in Greece, and an amazing Balkans coastal line with beaches and a crystal-clear sea.

 This off-season tour is focused on people who would like to get to know deeply the history of Greece and walk that ancient historical places where are roots of culture of our civilization.
 Around the world such places are on the list of UNESCO.
 And many other places now expecting to be on UNESCO list; such places are prepared, available for public for fraction of cost, and are on so called UNESCO tentative list.